It takes a long time to make old friends, and for some of us, it can be really hard to make new ones, especially as we get older.

 As an Empty Nester Mom who suddenly finds herself with more alone time, it’s time to rekindle those old friendships that may have been tossed aside during busy Mom life.
 This takes time and energy, but it’s important!

-This post may contain affiliate links, which means I will receive a commission if you purchase through my links, at no extra cost to you.
+This page may contain affiliate links, which means I will receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 How Many Friends Do You Need?